Spacexplorer11/Spacexplorer11/README.md

 - 👋 Hi, I’m @Spacexplorer11
 - 👀 I’m interested in coding, and anything to do with technology
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and interested in C++
 - 💞️ I’m looking to collaborate on Space Dodge
 - 📫 How to reach me?
-Message me on Discord, my username is the same.
+Message me on Discord my username is the same, or email me at spacexplorer11@proton.me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I also love acting!